huggingface/transformers/docs/source/main_classes/deepspeed.rst

 .. note::

-    Note, that once ``load_state_dict_from_zero_checkpoint`` was run, the ``model`` will no longer be useable in the deepspeed context of the same application. i.e. you will need to re-initialize the deepspeed engine, since ``model.load_state_dict(state_dict)`` will remove all the deepspeed magic from it.
+    Note, that once ``load_state_dict_from_zero_checkpoint`` was run, the ``model`` will no longer be useable in the DeepSpeed context of the same application. i.e. you will need to re-initialize the deepspeed engine, since ``model.load_state_dict(state_dict)`` will remove all the DeepSpeed magic from it.
 So do this only at the very end of the training.

 Of course, you don't have to use class:`~transformers.Trainer` and you can adjust the examples above to your own